FAQ

 How do I know if my loved one needs help?2021-09-02T14:42:42+00:00

-Inpatient treatment is generally a 28-day stay at a treatment facility where clients do not leave the grounds at any time until they leave the program.
-Long-term or residential extended treatment is an elongated version of an inpatient program but clients are able to leave the grounds, in fact they are encouraged to leave the grounds.
-There is a curfew at night and structured times to facilitate a regrowth in daily life functions.
+Inpatient treatment is generally a 28-day stay at a treatment facility where clients are not permitted to leave the grounds at any time until they discharge.
+Long-term treatment, or Extended Residential Care (ERC), is an elongated, less-restrictive version of an inpatient program.
+At the ERC level, clients are able to leave the grounds – in fact, they are encouraged to do so in order to seek/obtain employment, work/volunteer, engage in 12-step peer support meetings, etc. There is a nightly curfew, and certain therapeutic activities are scheduled into the daily and weekly structure of this level.

 Can I start in a different level of care based on my needs?2021-09-02T14:49:02+00:00